philtr/blueshorts/README.md

 ## Configuration

-Create a TOML file at `/data/config.toml` (this is not currently configurable... pull requests welcome!) with the following structure:
+Create a TOML file at `./config.toml` or specify a file path with `BLUESHORTS_CONFIG` with the following structure:

 ```toml
 [server]